MxEddie/smash_website/content/authors/Eddie/_index.md

   url: https://www.researchgate.net/profile/Eddie-Ungless-3
 ---

 I am a PhD student entering my second year of study.
-My focus is on how to detect a wide range of nuanced and intersecting predictive biases in NLP tools, and how to communicate such bias to model developers, model users and others affected by the tools.
+My focus is on how to detect predictive biases in NLP tools; how the public are impacted by and respond to these biases; and what we as a research community can do about them!